-On the Home screen, tap == > 31 to enter the Calendar screen.
+On the Home screen, swipe up and then tap [31] to enter the Calendar screen.

-- If you have synced your Gmail account, the first time you open the Calendar app on your phone; it will show your current calendar events. - View or edit event details by tapping an Event.
+- If you have synced your Gmail account, the first time you open the Calendar app on your phone; it will show your current calendar events. - To modify the Calendar view, tap = and choose Schedule, Day, 3 Day, Week or Month from the top of the Calendar screen. - View or edit event details by tapping an Event.